 You and your spouse decided to truly unplug: You cleared your calendars, silenced your phones and went off the grid — all in the name of reclaiming your inner calm.
 And what better place to do so than on Kauai’s pristine south shore?

 Now it’s early evening and you’re sitting together on Koloa Landing Resort’s Sunset Wall overlooking the Pacific Ocean.
 Your legs dangle lazily, and you gaze across endless blue waters as the tropical sky fades to lavender.
-Streaky clouds intimate an epic sunset is in your near future.
+Streaky clouds intimate an epic sunset in your near future.

 You turn and grin at each other and clink your roadie mai tais.
 You can’t help but think how smart you are.